pytzen/pytzen/README.md

 - Attributes values optionally stored in JSON
 - Logger events optionally stored in JSON (whether printed or not)
 - Documentation for each class is stored in JSON
-- In the same namespace:
 - Attributes are immutable
 - Attributes must have a unique name
-- You can create multiple namespaces
-    - `import pytzen as extract`
-    - `import pytzen as transform`
-    - `import pytzen as load`

 ## Google Colab Docs
 - [Metaprogramming Study](https://study.pytzen.com/)